Garage Organization Tips

 Take what you’re keeping and organize it so that related things are together.
 Sometimes, random parts or singular items are discovered in the garage.
 In this case, if you want to keep them, just store with the most similar category or in a visible place so you remember you have them.
 Then you’re ready for the next step in your garage organization project.
 Divide your garage into specific areas.
 Create a section for yard tools, another for kid’s toys and another for power tools.
 Create small piles of garden tools, sporting equipment, toys, holiday decorations, etc. You can even go so far as to sort those categories in to smaller piles (e.g. organize sporting equipment by specific sport).
 This will help you to become aware of the importance of each group of items and will ultimately help determine where they should go in the garage.

-Call We’re Organized for a Free Design Estimate
+Call We’re Organized for a Free In Home Design Estimate

-With a garage storage system you can keep things not utilized regularly (i.e. coolers, seasonal items) higher on the wall or overhead.
+With a We're Organized garage storage system you can keep things not utilized regularly (i.e. coolers, seasonal items) higher on the wall or overhead.
 Store heavy items and toys low to the ground for easy and safe access.
-If bikes are parked where your car should be, rack them right on the wall.
+If bikes are parked where your car should be, rack them right on the wall next to your wall cabinets.

 Use A Variety Of Accessories